Skip to main content

 • Other third-party data and applications

 Using a weather API is a great way to practice getting data via a web API.
-There are lots of use cases for weather since severe weather is an important factor for many industries.
-Examples include weather damage to homes (insurance) and service outages due to inclement weather (energy).
+There are lots of use cases for weather because severe weather is an important factor for many industries.
+Examples include weather damage to homes for insurance companies and service outages due to inclement weather in the energy industry.

 Various types of severe weather that affect different industries, like flood or hail damage for insurance companies, high wind damage to telecommunications towers, or fire dangers at a utility company.

-This FlexCard contains the current and forecasted weather for an account’s location, determined by the billing postal code.
-The current temperature and location displays on the parent FlexCard, and a flyout modal displays the forecast for the next 5 days.
+For example, the Flexcard here contains the current and forecasted weather for an account’s location, determined by the billing postal code.
+The current temperature and location displays on the parent Flexcard, and a flyout displays the forecast for the next 5 days.

-What if we told you that the FlexCard and the OmniScript are using the same Integration Procedure?
-What’s more, the same Integration Procedure retrieves internal and external data for the FlexCard and the OmniScript.
+You know what’s cool?
+Both the example Flexcard and the example Omniscript use the same Integration Procedure.
+What’s more, the same Integration Procedure retrieves both internal and external data for the Flexcard and the Omniscript.

-One of the reasons Integration Procedures are a best practice for retrieving data is their ability to extract data from multiple sources.
-It’s possible, for example, to extract data from your Salesforce org with one Integration Procedure element, then extract data from an external source with another Integration Procedure element.
+One of the reasons using Integration Procedures is a best practice for retrieving data is their ability to extract data from multiple sources.
+For example, you can extract data from your Salesforce org with one Integration Procedure element, then extract data from an external source with another Integration Procedure element.

-When you want to extract data from an external source, use an API key to pull the data and then transform it before it returns to the tool (FlexCard or OmniScript) that called the Integration Procedure.
-In the weather example, you pull the account postal code, send it to Weatherbit.io to request both current and forecast data, and then edit and trim that data.
+When you want to extract data from an external source, use an API key to pull the data and then transform it before it returns to the tool (Flexcard or Omniscript) that called the Integration Procedure.
+In the weather example, you pull the account postal code, send it to an API to request both current and forecast data, then edit and trim that data.

 Note